frudman/strip-javascript-comments/README.md

 ## STRIP-JAVASCRIPT-COMMENTS
-A small & fast(ish) implementation of comment-removal from javascript source code.
+A small (464 bytes) & fast(ish) implementation of comment-removal from javascript source code.

 There are MANY such implementation on the interwebz.
 All (that I'm aware of) fall into 2 camps:
 1. Directly or indirectly use a full javascript parser, often [esprima](http://esprima.org/) together with the [escodegen project](https://github.com/estools/escodegen).
 Another example is the [Babel ecosytem](https://new.babeljs.io/) which uses the [babylon parser](https://new.babeljs.io/docs/en/babylon.html) under the hood.